rbluethl/r.bluethl.net/cl1tfkpnn08sesvnv4evrgc8p.md

 ### Props

 We want to accept a text that the button should display.
-First, we define a `Props` interface within the component, that defines the shape of the props that can be passed to our component.
+Therefore, we first add a `Props` interface to the component, which defines the shape of the props that can be passed.
 We then call `defineProps<Props>()` that exposes our props.

 ```diff
 // MagicButton.vue